lsst-sqre/sqr-031/index.rst

 The ``--network host`` option routes network traffic from the host to the container, we need that to reach the different services running inside k3s.

-Note that we are not deploying `Traefik Ingress Controller` which is included in the k3s docker image, because the DM-EFD already deploys the `NGINX Ingress Controller`.
+Note that we are not deploying `Traefik Ingress Controller` which is included in the k3s docker image, because the EFD already deploys the `NGINX Ingress Controller`.

 To connect to the master you need to copy the kubeconfig file from the container, and set the ``KUBECONFIG`` environment variable so that `kubectl` knows how to connect to the cluster: